Weddings

 The bride and groom now take on the responsibility to love one another with the same tenderness, devotion, and care that their parents have shown them since the day they were born.

-As the wedding continues and the families celebrate over food and champaign, their cultures blend and their destinies become inextricably linked—the wedding is the first among many more joys the two families share together.
+As the wedding continues and the families celebrate over food and champagne, their cultures blend and their destinies become inextricably linked—the wedding is the first among many more joys the two families share together.

 Turning inwards, I leave weddings with renewed optimism.